-Vulnerability Due to Concentrations If certain criteria are met, the fi- nancial statements are required to include disclosure information about its vulnerability due to con- centrations; for example, significant volume of business conducted with one customer.
-If the GAAP disclosure criteria are met, the preparer should dis- close the information required by GAAP.
-Going Concern A basic premise underlying finan- cial reporting is that a user of the financial statements can assume that the entity will continue as a going concern for a reasonable period of time.
-If the preparer concludes that material uncertainties exist such that the entity may not continue as a going concern for a reasonable period of time, the financial state- ments should include disclosure of such uncertainty.
-If the preparer concludes that there is substantial doubt about the entity's ability to continue as a going concern for a reasonable period of time (generally one year from the date of the balance sheet equivalent), the preparer should disclose the going concern consid- erations in a note to the financial statements.
+GAAP Requirement Summary of Required Disclosures Applicability to Cash- or Tax-Basis of Accounting Going Concern A basic premise underlying financial reporting is that a user of the financial statements can assume that the entity will continue as a going concern for a reasonable period of time.
+If the preparer concludes that material uncertainties exist such that the entity may not continue as a going concern for a reasonable period of time, the financial statements should include disclosure of such uncertainty.
+If the preparer concludes that there is substantial doubt about the entity's ability to continue as a going concern for a reasonable period of time (generally one year from the date of the balance sheet equivalent), the preparer should disclose the going concern considerations in a note to the financial statements.